pixelpicosean/slush-phaser-project/README.md

 ## Editing

-When editing, make sure you update the files within the `src` directory.
-These files will then be compressed and added to the `bin` directory ready for publishing.
+When editing, make sure you update the files within the `project` directory.
+These files will then be compressed and added to the `dist` directory ready for publishing.

-The JavaScript files have been set in a modular way using [browserify][browserify].
-This means you can treat the files like you do with `node` modules.
+The JavaScript files have been set in a modular way using [es6-module-transpiler][es6-module-transpiler].
+This means you can use the future module system.

 ### Analytics